 The Open Wing Alliance provides one-year grants of up to USD 50,000 in support of institutional cage-free and broiler welfare campaign work.
 We do not currently fund projects outside of this scope.
 Due to our non-profit status, we are unable to fund legislative work or activities.
+We do not provide funds for the operation of cage-free facilities or for any projects that involve the farming of animals.

 The majority of our grants prioritize funding full-time campaign and corporate relations staff positions.
 Grant funds also support costs associated with institutional campaigns, such as program expansion, travel, legal counseling, campaign materials, digital design, printing, and more.